-Where WordPress Exposes Its Version
+Where WordPress Exposes the Version Number

-// Remove generator meta tag
+// Remove the generator meta tag from HTML head

 remove_action('wp_head', 'wp_generator');